esumbar/programming-erlang-chapter-23/README.md

 I believe exercise 3 includes a _trick specification_.
 Having the prime tester servers maintain their own queue of requests does not require updating a queue object in the server state.
 The server message queue serves this purpose (unless I am missing something).

 Another aspect of exercise 3 is not clear, namely, "Write a load balancer that keeps track of the work being done and requests to be done by the prime server testers."
 I assume it means to keep a list of the integers being tested by each tester server.
-The load on the server is just the length of this list, but the list length will not be calculated explicitly in this solution.
+The load on the server is just the length of this list.
+However, in this solution, the load will be updated explicitly rather than getting the length of the list.

+To begin exercise 4, I decided to follow the advice given on page 232 of _Erlang Programming_ by Cesarini and Thompson (O'Reilly, 2009) and organize all the database table functions in one module, called `state_db.erl`.